joshijignesh/nodeJS-curd/README.md

 # nodeJS-curd

-The above code is for demo purpose of node JS
+The above code is for demo purpose of nodeJS restful API